 The deadline for most people to file their individual tax return and pay any tax owed is April 15th.
 If you do not file your return or pay the tax amount on time, you may owe penalties and interest.
 The IRS website lists the following penalty information:

-Failure to file penalty-when you don't file your tax return by the return due date, April 15, or extended due date if an extension to file is requested and approved
+A failure to file penalty is when you don't file your tax return by the return due date, April 15, or extended due date if an extension to file is requested and approved.

 - 5% of unpaid tax required to be reported